-Here, three rivers - the Mellte, Hepste and Neddfechan - have carved their way through soft rocks to create steep wooded gorges full of caves and cascades.
+Here, three rivers - the Afon Mellte, Afon Hepste and Afon Nedd Fechan - have carved their way through soft rocks to create steep wooded gorges full of caves and cascades.

 Dinas Rock (Craig y Ddinas) is an imposing limestone cliff at the edge of the village of Pontneddfechan.